Concerned About Rape Education Week

 - Deconstructing the stigma associated with survivors of sexual assault

 - How to be a proactive bystander

-Throughout the week, students are informed about the on-campus resources available to them from SANet (Sexual Assault Network), Boston College Police Department, University Counseling Services, University Health Services, and the Women’s Resource Center.
+Throughout the week, students are informed about the on-campus resources available to them from SANet (Sexual Assault Network), Boston College Police Department, University Counseling Services, University Health Services, and the Women’s Center.

 Thanks to all who participated in and collaborated on C.A.R.E.
 Week 2014!
 Stay tuned for the dates of C.A.R.E.
 Week 2015.